rubyonjets/jets/docs/_docs/env-files.md

 ## SSM Parameter Store Support

 AWS Systems Manager Parameter Store is supported.
 Storing secrets as SSM Parameters and referencing them your `.env` files allows you to commit your `.env` into source control.
 When you reference a parameter name with it will prefix the conventional `/<app-name>/<jets-env>/`.
-If you reference the parameter name with a leading / then the conventional is not added.
+If you reference the parameter name with a leading / then the conventional prefix is not added.
 For example:

     RELATIVE_DATABASE_URL=ssm:database-url # references /<app-name>/<jets-env>/database-url
     ABSOLUTE_DATABASE_URL=ssm:/path/to/database-url # references /path/to/database-url